drolsen/webpack-svg-spritely/README.md

 </div>

 ### How it works
-Webpack SVG Spritely taks all incomming SVG files of a given webpack entry file, and then builds svg symbols out of each found file.
+Webpack SVG Spritely takes all incoming SVG files of a given webpack entry file, and then builds svg symbols out of each found file.
 Once done creating symbols, Webpack SVG spritely writes a svg file of all symbols to disk.

 After saving to disk, Webpack SVG Spritely then adds supporting XHR code into your bundle to be ran in browser.
 Once bundle and supporting XHR is ran your newly created svg sprite file is loaded into the DOM from disk and document is ready for sprite usage.